-Mark's eyes suddenly clouded with regret:

-- You are right.
-It would have been my bat in the First Eleven, I mean the best team in my school, had my parents not decided to send me here in California. - Oh ...but, but that was really mean of them!
+Mark's eyes suddenly clouded with regret: "You're right.
+It would have been my bat in the First Eleven, I mean the best team in my school, had my parents not decided to send me here in California."
+"Oh...but, but that was really mean of them!"
 Mark nodded thoughtfully in agreement.
-Then he sighed: - Probably they did not even have the notion of what they were doing to me.
+Then he sighed: "Probably they didn't even have the notion of what they were doing to me.
 Ever since I joined that school, at twelve, I had dreamed of being in the First Eleven.
-It was quite exceptional to be invited to join the Team at sixteen when the majority of the members are seventeen or eighteen.
+It was quite exceptional to be invited to join the team at sixteen when the majority of the members are seventeen or eighteen.
 Can you imagine?
-Instead, I had to content myself with a big party, and the bat with all the signatures.

-Billie was saddened:

-- I don't understand...How sad! - Your sadness is my consolation, Billie, said Mark thoughtfully.

-Trying to dispel the gloom of the moment, Billie was running around the room like a squirrel, father is one of the owners of an electronics company, look what he gave me.
-Come with me!
+Instead, I had to content myself with a big party and the bat with all the signatures."
+Billie was saddened: "I don't understand...How sad!"
+"Your sadness is my consolation, Billie," said Mark thoughtfully.
+Trying to dispel the gloom of the moment, Billie was running around the room like a squirrel: "But you have no PC, no DVD, no CD player?"
+"I have.
+My parents gave me this plush room hoping to help me get over my disappointment, and since my father is one of the owners of an electronics company, look what he gave me.
+Come with me!"